-Roger Smith from American Dad! is this and a Woobie, Destroyer of Worlds.
-His Ax-Crazy behaviour is because his species releases a bile that kills them if they don't "let their evilness out".
-Made worse when it is revealed the reason he is trapped on Earth is that the others of his species wanted to get rid of him.
+Roger Smith is this and a Woobie, Destroyer of Worlds.
+His Ax-Crazy behaviour is because his species releases a toxic bile that kills them if they don't "let their evilness out".
+Made worse when it is revealed the reason he is trapped on Earth is that the others of his species wanted to get rid of him (Apparently only Emperor Zing wanted to get rid of him as its heavily implied that he sent Roger to Earth as a crash test dummy and tried to kill him to get revenge of Roger for having an affair with a human man and Zing kept this a secret that only he and the Majestic knew).
 In addition, there are moments where he really seems to care about his adoptive family.
-It is implied that Roger only acts that way because he was made to be evil, and not by choice, and if you stop to think about it, it's terrible being him.
+It is implied that Roger only acts that way because he was made to be evil, and not by choice and pure malice, and if you stop to think about it, it's sad and terrible being him.

 Azula becomes this via Villainous Breakdown.
 As evil as she was in the series, the reveal of the reasons behind this and the showcasing of the full extent of her screwed-up mind caused many to pity her, including her foes, Zuko and Katara, in-show, and series creators, Mike and Bryan, outside of it.
 Her final scene can even qualify as a Tear Jerker.

 It gets worse.
 In The Search, one can't help but pity her more.
 Her mental health is even worse than before, and she agrees to help Zuko find their mother.
 However, her suspicions about her mother not loving her all that much are confirmed, especially when she learns she has a half-sister, who is a much more playful, sweet, and well-adjusted child.